veganpolice/chatty/README.md

 #### Styles

-Chatty has be customized to for a Trailor Park Boys theme.
+Chatty has be customized for a Trailor Park Boys theme.

 ### Dependencies